paulscherrerinstitute/bsread_python/Readme.md

 # Overview
 This is a Python (3) package to deal with beam synchronous data.
-It is based on the base streaming library mflow and just provides the required message handlers to it.
+It is based on the streaming library [mflow](https://github.com/datastreaming/mflow) and provides the required message handlers to it.

 The bsread command line tools are based on this package.
 If you are looking for those please consult the https://git.psi.ch/sf_daq/bsread_commandline documentation.